lukaszlaba/tuxCalc/README.rst

 create plain text including mathematical expressions.
 Math expressions are automatically updated.
 You can force expressions update manually or switch into dynamic update as you write the text.
 So all you need to have your simple dynamic calculation content is just plain text so you can copy-paste it where you need after all.
-Please note that this app is at early stage and is under development.
-Poof of concept (POC) stage.
+Please note that this app is at early stage.

 AI free, human brain made software. 😆